 If you're trying to make sense of your car insurance coverage and the limits that you need, as a professional Ontario car insurance broker, Scrivens is here help.

-We'll cover the car insurance basics to help you read and understand your coverage options.
+Let's talk about the car insurance basics to help you read and understand your car insurance options in Ontario.

 An Ontario Car Insurance policy is designed to provide you with a level of protection against property, liability and medical costs if you are involved in an accident.

 Property coverage pays for damage to or theft of your car.